P-RF/phase-1-project/README.md

 ## Customization

-- Update the data in `db.json` to include your desired trours and setlists.
+- Update the data in `db.json` to include your desired tours and setlists.
-- Modify thr dropdown and serlist display logic in the `index.js` file to suit the needs of your application.
+- Modify the dropdown and serlist display logic in the `index.js` file to suit the needs of your application.

 ## Troubleshooting

-- **If the dropdown is empty:** Verify that the json-server is running and displaying the correct data from `db.json`.
+- **If the dropdown is empty:** Verify that the JSON Server is running and displaying the correct data from `db.json`.
-- **If the detlist is not displayed:** Verify that the selected tour data includes the correct arrays for your setlits and encores.
+- **If the setlist is not displayed:** Verify that the selected tour data includes the correct arrays for your setlits and encores.
 - **If there are console errors:** Check the format of the tour data in the `db.json` file.

-## Link :link:
+## Link

-You can find the link to this project here:
+:link: You can find the link to this project here:

 <https://github.com/P-RF/phase-1-project.git>